iggygolo/tsunami/README.md

 cp .env.example .env

 # Configure your podcast settings in .env
-# Set your creator npub and podcast metadata
+# Set your artist npub and podcast metadata
 ```

 ### Development